How To Become A Computer Hardware Engineer

 If you have a passion for technology and designing computer hardware, a career as a computer engineer could provide you with the opportunity to showcase your expertise.
 In an age where computers have become necessary in virtually all aspects of society, knowing that you have the power to direct where the technology is going with your concept and design is very fulfilling.
 It is also a lucrative field, with six figure salaries as the norm.
 If you intend to establish your own company someday, a career as a computer hardware engineer would help you achieve that dream.

 Computer Hardware Engineer Work Environment

 Computer hardware engineers are usually employed with research laboratories that design and build computer systems, semiconductors and electronic components and peripheral equipment.
 They are also employed in companies that do research and development in engineering and life sciences fields.
-Computers engineers work fulltime, with a third of them devoting more than 40 hours a week in their job in 2012, according to data from the US Bureau of Labor Statistics.
+Computers engineers work fulltime, with a third of them devoting more than 40 hours a week.

 Computer Hardware Engineer Salary